New Launch Condo Financing Singapore 2026: PPS & IPA | Nexus

 5 years to TOP Expires 3 years before TOP Expires 2 years before TOP

-Once expired, the package reverts to board rate — typically 3.50%–4.50%+ p.a., roughly 2x the live SORA-linked market.
-On a S$1.5M loan with three remaining disbursement years, that’s S$1,000+ per month of avoidable interest.
+Once it expires, the package reverts to board rate, typically 3.50%–4.50%+ p.a.
+That’s roughly double the live SORA-linked market.
+On a S$1.5M loan with three disbursement years left, that works out to S$1,000+ a month in interest you didn’t need to pay.

 Five Expensive New-Launch Mistakes